 A resource for counselors, administrators, and educators

-CTE Administrative Planning Guide (APG) – includes information to help local school divisions plan and schedule instructional programs.
-The APG is organized by career clusters, with a complete listing of courses, concentration sequences, and credentials available to students as they plan for career entry and continuing education.
+CTE VERSO – includes information to help local school divisions plan and schedule instructional programs.
+VERSO is organized by program area, with a complete listing of courses, concentration sequences, and credentials available to students as they plan for career entry and continuing education.
 Users may access course information by cluster or by searching for specific courses or certifications.

 Academic and Career Plans of Study